-Vendor Data Leaks is a managed service offered by UpGuard that gives you access to the team of world class security researchers who built our proprietary data leak detection engine.
+Vendor Data Leaks is a managed service offered by UpGuard that gives you access to the team of world-class security researchers who built our proprietary data leak detection engine.
 We pair machine learning algorithms with experienced analysts who review each potential exposure and provide timely, accurate, and actionable insights.

-Vendor Data Leaks takes what we have learned from offering first-party data leak detection to our customers, and extends these capabilities to the monitoring of third party data leaks.
+Vendor Data Leaks takes what we have learned from offering first-party data leak detection to our customers, and extends these capabilities to the monitoring of third-party data leaks.

 Before a vendor data leak is published to your account, one of our analysts will review the data for authenticity and severity to ensure that only real exposures are published to your account.
 Once a vendor leak is published, you’ll see it as an Open leak in your Vendor Data Leaks.
 In the screenshot below, you can see this account has two Open and one Closed leak.

 As part of onboarding, we’ll ask for your vendor's contact information.
 This allows us to notify your vendors in the event of a high or critical severity leak.
-When a high or critical severity leak is published, we’ll work directly with the vendor to remediate the issue and notify you in the platform and via email when it’s resolved.
+When a high or critical severity leak is published, we’ll work directly with the vendor to remediate the issue and notify you on the platform and via email when it’s resolved.
 You’ll also see the status of the leak move from Open to Closed to indicate that the data is no longer publicly accessible.

 There’s nothing you need to do beyond providing someone at the vendor for us to talk to.
 Our analysts will handle the rest.